YOU CAN DOWNLOAD THE ACADEMIC REQUIREMENTS CHECKLIST FOR THE PH.D. DEGREE

 7. Teaching Requirement

-During his/her academic career, each student must complete at least 4 units as a course assistant (CA) or teaching fellow (TF) for courses in Computer Science that are numbered 100 or above.
+During his/her academic career, each student must complete at least 4 units as a course assistant (CA) or teaching fellows (TF) (2-50% or 4-25% for a total of 100%) for courses in Computer Science that are numbered 100 or above.
 Earning one unit means working 10 hours per week for one quarter.
 A CA receives the same stipend and tuition benefit as an RA.
 A TF receives a slightly higher stipend, as s/he is responsible for teaching a course.

 8. Thesis Proposal

-The student must present an oral thesis proposal and submit the form to their full Reading Committee at least 9 months prior to their thesis defense.
-The Thesis Proposal Form must be filled out, signed and approved by all the members of the committee and submitted to the CS PhD Student Services in Gates 196.
-The goal of the Oral Thesis Proposal is to enable students to get better formative feedback from their Reading Committee on what directions to take to successfully complete a quality dissertation.
-The Oral Thesis Proposal should allow plenty of time for discussion with the Reading Committee about the direction of the thesis research.
+The student must present an oral thesis proposal and submit the form to their full Reading Committee by spring quarter of the fourth year.
+The Thesis Proposal Form must be filled out, signed and approved by all the members of the committee and submitted to the CS PhD Student Services at firstname.lastname@example.org.
+The goal of the Thesis Proposal is to enable students to get better formative feedback from their Reading Committee on what directions to take to successfully complete a quality dissertation.
+The Thesis Proposal (this is a private session with student's advisor/co-advisor and reading committee members only) should allow plenty of time for discussion with the Reading Committee about the direction of the thesis research .
 The suggested format should include:

 - A description of the research problem and its significance;